-Master instrument maker Paul Davies' mantra is respect for the past, vision for the future, and nowhere in his work is this more apparent than his Semi-Acoustic range of stringed instruments.
-Custom made, beautifully curvaceous, wired with custom-designed pickups and explosive sound capability, these are instruments like no other.
-His own brands, Arts Music and Spur Violins, feature stringed instruments from premium beginner instruments to his custom works, instruments of the highest quality in the tradition of the old masters.
+Master luthier Paul Llewellyn Davies has a mantra: respect for the past, vision for the future, and nowhere in his work is this more true than his Spur Semi-Acoustic range of stringed instruments.
+Hand made, beautifully curvaceous, wired with custom-designed pickups and explosive sound capability, these are instruments like no other.
 Paul works with an deep understanding of this history of violin making, balanced with an appreciation for the technology and spirit of our own time.